 Cover the boat

-Your main mission here is to keep out water, so it doesn’t creep into compartments, cracks, and crevices where it can cause freeze damage.
+Your main mission here is to keep out water so it doesn’t creep into compartments, cracks, and crevices where it can cause freeze damage.
 A good cover will also keep out the dirt and leaves.
 But you need to make sure it can vent properly or mold and mildew will form.
-Standard hardware-store tarps are terrible for this use — it’s best to have a custom canvass cover made for your boat, or have the boat shrink-wrapped by a professional who knows where to add vents and how many to use.
+Standard hardware-store tarps are terrible for this use—it’s best to have a custom canvas cover made for your boat, or have the boat shrink-wrapped by a professional who knows where to add vents and how many to use.

 Covers should fit tightly and be secured to prevent flapping in the wind.